-Growing up on a family cattle farm, Natasha Kutryk knew early in life that she wanted to pursue a career in agriculture.
+Growing up on a family cattle farm, Dr. Natasha Kutryk knew early in life that she wanted to pursue a career in agriculture.
 Accompanying her father on the farm, she found that agriculture was much more than tending to livestock.

 “Farmers are farmers, but they're also environmentalist they're stewards of the land.
 They're paying attention to the weather.
 They're watching the global markets.
 Everything's very complex,” Kutryk says.